-The assessment will assign a maturity score based on the financial institution's demonstration of recent and current activities and initiatives with its clients operating in oil & gas sector and deforestation linked activities, expressed in a maturity matrix.
+The assessment will assign a maturity score based on the financial institution's demonstration of recent and current activities and initiatives with the companies operating in oil & gas sector and deforestation linked activities.
+This is expressed through a maturity matrix.